By Indi Rooney

 Maybe.
 It depends on your carrier and many are still trying to figure it out.
 Check with your wireless carrier to see what they are offering.

 We do have one bright side.
 NPP members receive a corporate discount on Verizon that provides eligible business members, from mom-and-pops to enterprise companies, 22% off their Verizon monthly access fees.
-Once a business has the Verizon NPP discount, they can even share a Verizon deal with their employees.
+Once a business has NPP’s Verizon discount, they can even share a similar deal with their employees.
 Treat your team to our Verizon employee discount.
 Then get your 5G capable phones and take the faster network for a spin… for less.